-5 Fun Ways to Teach Your Kids About Nigerian Culture and Values
+5 Fun Ways To Teach Your Kids About Nigerian Culture And Values

-As a parent, teaching your kids about Nigerian culture is a great way to help them connect with their heritage and develop a sense of identity.
+As a parent, teaching your kids about Nigerian culture and value is a great way to help them connect with their heritage and develop a sense of identity.
 But, it can be challenging to know where to start.
 That’s why LearnWazobia is here to help!
 In this article, we’ll explore 5 exciting ways to introduce your kids to Nigerian culture, from cooking delicious Nigerian dishes to learning traditional Nigerian dances.

 1.Cook Up a Storm with Nigerian Recipes

-Cooking Nigerian dishes is a great way to bond with your kids and teach them about Nigerian cuisine.
+Cooking Nigerian dishes is a great way to bond with your kids and teach them about Nigerian culture.
 Nigerian food is known for its bold flavors and spices, and there are many dishes that kids love.
 Try making jollof rice, or egusi soup together.
 Not only will your kids learn about Nigerian food, but they’ll also develop important cooking skills.

 Image source; DeyChop

 To get started, find Nigerian recipes on Nigerian cookbooks.
-Let your kids help with measuring ingredients, mixing, and cooking.They’ll love the process, and they’ll enjoy eating the finished product even more!
+Let your kids help with measuring ingredients, mixing, and cooking.
+They’ll love the process, and they’ll enjoy eating the finished product even more!

 2. Get Moving with Nigerian Dance